balvisio/CAFA-Toolset/README.md

 * CAFA rules and announcements: http://biofunctionprediction.org/node/8

-The definitions of some of the terms used in this document are as follows.

 #### UniProt-GOA
 This is a database for protein assignments to GO resources which maintains a dynamically controlled vocabulary.